kghorvath/ws4kp/README.md

 ## How to Run

 Make sure you have Node.js installed.
 Clone this repo and enter the directory.
-Run `npm
+Run `npm install` and `node index.js` to start a local server.
+Then navigate to `http://localhost:8080` in your browser.

 ## Disclaimer

 Don't rely on this for any serious weather reporting please.
 This is just for fun.